directvt/vtm/doc/architecture.md

 In general, the server and client host platforms may be different.

+When DirectVT mode is enabled, all keyboard, mouse and other input events are transmitted between hosts in binary form.

 The following examples assume that the vtm executable is available on both the server and client side, and the path to the vtm executable is added to the PATH environment variable.

 ### Run any standalone console application remotely via SSH